A Challenge for Robin Hood: Plot

 When the father of the De Courtenay family dies, the brothers argue about the inheritance.
 Although rightfully most should go to Robin, his cousin Roger takes control after killing his brother and blaming Robin, and Robin has to go into hiding in the forest, taking Friar Tuck with him.
 The two come under attack from the Sheriff of Nottingham's soldiers but are saved by a mystery archer.
 This is Alan-a-Dale, who takes them to his forest hide-out despite distrusting Robin.

 After Robin beats Alan-a-Dale in a quarterstaff duel, the gang tests his archery skills with a hood over his head, and agree he is a natural leader.
 They decide to call him Robin Hood.

-Back in the De Courtenay castle, Roger sits with the Sheriff and Maid Marion and they watch a wrestling match.
+Back in the De Courtenay castle, Roger sits with the Sheriff and Maid Marian and they watch a wrestling match.
 It is won by Little John.
 They plan to hang Will Scarlet, Robin's friend, who was captured at the time of Robin's escape, at the village fair.

 Robin stops Sir Jamyl de Penitone in the forest and challenges him to a sword duel.
 He learns of Will Scarlet's pending hanging.
 Robin robs him of the tax money he has collected.